 Traditionally, the castellers perform their tower building during the main parts of larger festivals.
 Usually, three colles come together and build their human edifices.
 Nowadays, the towers are also often built outside of the festivals – the actual season goes from June to November.

-Check the website of the Castellers de Barcelona for an updated schedule.
+Check the website of the Castellers de Catalunya for an updated schedule.
 If you have the chance to watch the building of a castell, do so as it really is a very special event.

 The building of castells is a rather rural tradition, which also explains why the first club in the city, the Castellers de Barcelona, was founded quite late in 1969.
 The founding members of the coll are mostly former citizens of Villafranca, not far away from Barcelona.
 There were some earlier groups, but they remained unsuccessful and no longer exist.